-Born in south Louisiana, a Creole is one whose parents immigrated from Europe.
-Louisiana Creole cuisine is influenced by French traditions as well as techniques developed in Spain, Africa, Germany, Italy, Portugal, and the West Indies.
+Born in south Louisiana, “Creole” initially (i.e., in the 1500s) referred to anyone who was a descendant of French, Spinach or Portuguese settlers.
+Today, people who identify as Creole are a much broader group, encompassing many different backgrounds.
+As a result, Louisiana Creole cuisine is influenced by French traditions as well as techniques developed in Spain, Africa, Germany, Italy, Portugal, and the West Indies.
 Creoles tended to be sophisticated and cosmopolitan, and Creole cuisine evolved in the homes of well-to-do aristocrats or those who imitated their lifestyle.
 Generally using more expensive ingredients, Creole cuisine is more refined, and includes Oysters Rockefeller, Shrimp Remoulade and Bananas Foster.

 Through the years, the food has become intertwined.
 In the late 70s, the Cajun sensation spread throughout New Orleans, but was always mixed in with the Creole flavors.
 Today, most people can’t tell the fundamental differences between the two.
 They just love the tasty, flavorful dishes.